TheWebDexterTech/TWDxOSOptimisation/README.md

 # VM-Auto-security

 Hands-off maintenance for headless WordPress servers on Ubuntu 24.04.
-Set it up once and forget about it — security patches, bug fixes, service restarts, kernel reboots, system cleanup, and WordPress updates all happen automatically.
+Set it up once and forget about it — security patches, bug fixes, service restarts, kernel reboots, system cleanup, log rotation, intrusion prevention, and WordPress updates all happen automatically.

 Built for lean cloud setups where you want the server to take care of itself.